Blackwolf499/Shell-Timeout/README.md

 - Full version: `idle_explosion.sh`
 - Minimal version: `silent_kill.sh`

-`idle_explosion.sh`
+`idle_explosion.sh`:
-- Size: *2,970 bytes*
+- Size: 2,970 bytes
 - Displays warnings for when the terminal will die
-- Grace period, a count-down before the terminal is killed.
+- Definable Grace period count-down.
-- Definable time-window for when terminals will die
+- Definable time for when terminals will die
 - Alerts when an exclusion has been found.
 - Controllable verbosity
 - Comments included

-Minimal:
+`silent_kill.sh`:
-- Size: * 924 bytes*
+- Size: 924 bytes
 - Silent, no warning, no grace period.
 Only termination.
 - The lighter version hogs far less resources:
     - Reduced file size.
 No comments, no clutter, no noise.